 All high-pressure water heaters must have a temperature and pressure release valve (TPR valve).
 This valve controls two critical functions: pressure and temperature.
 Therefore, do not tamper with this valve!

 If the thermostat fails and the temperature rises beyond 70°C, pressure increases.
-In this case, with the rising temperature, the TPR valve on the geysers will release if it is working correctly.
+In this case, with the rising temperature, the TPR valve on the geysers will be released if it is working correctly.
 Moreover, this happens either because of excessive heat or pressure.